Google Pixel 3 Review

 Google Pixel 3 Review Verdict

 Overall, there’s a lot to recommend here.
 Set in an imperfect Android world where security vulnerabilities, malware and other issues are weekly news events, and where even major manufacturers have flawed update records, the pure Google ‘monthly updates’, only days behind the OS code itself being fixed, take some beating.
 And are worth paying for.

 And if you need further convincing then take comfort from the fact that you’re getting (hardware and software combined) one of the best cameras on a smartphone today (certainly the one that gives best results with a minimum of user effort), plus you’re also getting flagship specifications in almost every regard.
 Water and dust proofing, great display, Qi charging, and so on.

-Sceptics will point to the lack of a 3.5mm audio jack or the imbalanced speaker arrangement, but these can be overlooked if you want all Google all the time – and it helping you day after day, month after month, with no carrier or other sponsor messages or spam to impede your experience.
+Skeptics will point to the lack of a 3.5mm audio jack or the imbalanced speaker arrangement, but these can be overlooked if you want all Google all the time – and it helps you day after day, month after month, with no carrier or other sponsor messages or spam to impede your experience.

 You might want to read our Google Pixel 3a review before making a decision to buy Pixel 3 or Pixel 3 XL.